-- This EPA focuses on the key role of pathology expertise in patient care. - This includes working with patients and clinicians to understand the clinical question and identifying how pathology investigation can further the diagnostic and/or therapeutic management plan. - This may include advising physicians, at the point of care, on approaches to specimen procurement and handling, and on test selection and sequencing, and conveying the results of pathology investigations at the bedside as well as in team meetings such as tumour boards. - This EPA will be observed in clinical settings such as outpatient clinics, the OR, genetics counselling sessions, cancer clinics, endoscopy clinics, and/or colposcopy clinics, and in clinical-pathological conferences (CPC). - The observation of this EPA is divided into two parts: clinical settings; CPC conferences.
+- This EPA focuses on the key role of pathology expertise in patient care. - This includes working with patients and clinicians to understand the clinical question and identifying how pathology investigation can further the diagnostic and/or therapeutic management plan. - This may include advising physicians, at the point of care, on approaches to specimen procurement and handling, and on test selection and sequencing, and conveying the results of pathology investigations at the bedside as well as in team meetings such as tumour boards. - This EPA will be observed in clinical settings such as outpatient clinics, the OR, genetics counselling sessions, communicating autopsy findings to a patient's family or family physician, cancer clinics, endoscopy clinics, and/or colposcopy clinics, and in clinical-pathological conferences (CPC). - The observation of this EPA is divided into two parts: clinical settings; CPC conferences.